This article was originally published in August, 2012.

-After falling behind three games to two in the Semifinals against the Chicago Blackhawks, Pete Stemkowski scored in triple overtime of Game Six to tie the series.
-However, the Blackhawks won Game Seven in Chicago to advance to the Stanley Cup Finals.
+After falling behind three games to two in the Semifinal against the Chicago Blackhawks, Pete Stemkowski scored in triple overtime of Game 6 to tie the series.
+However, the Blackhawks won Game 7 in Chicago to advance to the Stanley Cup Final.

 The Rangers were built to win in 1971-72.
-In addition to the duo of Giacomin and Villemure in net, the Rangers defense was headlined by Hall of Fame blueliner Brad Park.
+In addition to the duo of Giacomin and Villemure, their defense was headlined by Hall of Fame blueliner Brad Park.
 But the real strength of the Blueshirts was their offense.

-The trio of Vic Hadfield, Jean Ratelle, and Rod Gilbert was the best line in the Rangers’ eighty-six year history.
+The trio of Vic Hadfield, Jean Ratelle, and Rod Gilbert was the best line in the Rangers’ 86-year history.
 They were nicknamed the ‘G-A-G Line‘, which stood for goal-a-game line.
-In ’71-’72, the line lived up to its nickname.
+In 1971-72, the line lived up to its nickname.

 In only 63 games, Ratelle scored 46 goals, added 63 assists, and set a Rangers record for points in a season with 109 (the record stood until Jaromir Jagr scored 123 points in the 2005-06 season).
 As good as the G-A-G line was, they weren’t the only means of offense for the Broadway Blueshirts.

-The Rangers were dominant on both ends of the ice.
-Giacomin played in 44 games, and won 24 of them.
-Villemure won 24 games as well, and posted a 2.09 goals against average.
-Under head coach Emile Francis, the Rangers went 48-17-13, good enough for the second most points in the NHL.
+The Rangers were dominant at both ends of the ice.
+Giacomin played in 44 games and won 24 of them.
+Villemure won 24 games as well, and posted a 2.09 goals-against average.
+Under head coach Emile Francis, the Rangers went 48-17-13, good enough for the second in the NHL in points.
 However, the Rangers weren’t at full strength entering the playoffs.

-Late in the season, Ratelle suffered a broken ankle after being hit with a shot by teammate Dale Rolfe.
-The injury derailed Ratelle’s stellar season, and forced him to miss the last fifteen regular season games.
+Late in the season, Ratelle suffered a broken ankle after being hit by a shot from teammate Dale Rolfe. (from ‘Lundqvist isn’t alone: The injuries that altered Rangers’ history,’ New York Post, 02/07/2015) The injury derailed Ratelle’s stellar season and forced him to miss the last fifteen regular-season games.

 Despite the loss of their leading scorer, the Rangers cruised through the first two rounds of the playoffs.
-The Blueshirts disposed of the defending Stanley Cup Champion Canadiens in six games in the first round, and then swept the Blackhawks in a rematch of the Semifinals series from the year before.
+They disposed of the defending Stanley Cup Champion Montreal Canadiens in six games in the first round, and then swept the Blackhawks in a rematch of the Semifinal series from the season before.

-In the Finals, the Rangers’ opponent was Bobby Orr and the Big Bad Bruins, the only team with more points than the Rangers in the regular season.
-Ratelle returned for the Finals, but even he would admit later that the recovery was rushed.
+In the Final, the Rangers’ opponent was Bobby Orr and the Big Bad Bruins, the only team with more points than the Rangers in the regular season.
+Ratelle returned for the series, but even he would admit later that the recovery was rushed.
 The Rangers dropped the first two games in Boston, and then split the two games at Madison Square Garden.

-Trailing three games to one, the Rangers were able to pull out a victory in Boston in Game Five.
-The Rangers trailed 2-1 after two periods, but right winger Bobby Rousseau scored twice in the 3rd period to give the Blueshirts the victory.
+Trailing three games to one, the Rangers were able to pull out a victory in Boston in Game 5.
+The Rangers trailed 2-1 after two periods, but right winger Bobby Rousseau scored twice in the third period to give the Blueshirts the victory.

-The 1971-72 season would turn out to be the Rangers best chance to win with the core of players from that team.
-The team reached the Semifinals in each of the next two seasons, but were eliminated by the Blackhawks in 1972-73, and the Flyers in 1973-74.
+The 1971-72 season was the Rangers’ best chance to win given the core of players on that team.
+The team reached the Semifinal in each of the next two seasons but were eliminated by the Blackhawks in 1972-73, and the Philadelphia Flyers in 1973-74.